What is the difference between a Counsellor and a Psychologist?

 What if I don’t connect well with the psychologist?

 The quality of the client-psychologist relationship is the strongest predictor of outcomes from psychology sessions.
-With this in mind, if after a couple of appointments you don’t feel that the psychologist is the right match for you, please discuss this with the practitioner or call Simone to request a change.
+With this in mind, if after a couple of appointments you don’t feel that the psychologist is the right match for you, please discuss this with the practitioner or call reception to request a change.

 If you feel comfortable, we recommend that you discuss your experience with the psychologist working with you first.
 They are highly skilled at challenging discussions and your feedback will assist them to know what you need.
 They are committed to supporting you in your goals and will not take this personally.
-The psychologist will be able to work with you to assist in determining who might be a better match for you and will pass this information on to Simone, our Client Services Manager, who will assist in placing you with another psychologist.
+The psychologist will be able to work with you to assist in determining who might be a better match for you and will pass this information on to our Intake Manager, who will assist in placing you with another psychologist.
 If you wish, they can also pass on the information that you have provided so far to a new psychologist, so you don’t need to start from scratch again.

 Referrals and Pricing